joonakannisto/botcaa/README.md

 # botcaa
-CAA records from Certbot config
+Automatically generate CAA records from Certbot config

-Domain name validation is subject to attacks on DNS as well as routing attacks such as BGP hijacking.
+Certificate enrollment using domain name validation (DV) is subject to attacks on DNS as well as routing attacks such as BGP hijacking.
-DNSSEC helps to mitigate DNS based attacks, but even if the DNS is secured the target IP addresses can be hijacked or MITMed (other attacks against routing).
+DNSSEC helps to mitigate the DNS based attacks, but even if the DNS is secured the target IP addresses can be hijacked or MITMed (other attacks against routing/forwarding).

 CAA records[1] can be used to limit the CAs, which can issue certificates for a domain.